St Pauls Church Organ Scholarship

 The organ and choir

-The choir is a voluntary body made up of about twenty members, predominantly students from the Music and other departments of the University.
-The Church possesses a library of Service music and anthems and there is an annual budget for the purchase of new music.
+The choir is a voluntary body made up of about twenty members, predominantly students in the UoB Church Choir society.
+The Church possesses an extensive library of Service music and anthems and there is an annual budget for the purchase of new music.

 Organs at the University